 P.S.
 One of the questions we always get asked about making salad dressing at home is what container to use.
 The bottle shown in these photos is from World Market, but there are dozens of affordable options available for salad dressing containers.
 We love these swing bottles from Amazon, this OXO salad shaker, and this glass salad dressing bottle.

 Or if you're looking for to-go cups or to-go containers for salad dressing (like if you need to pack your lunch) then these silicone squeeze bottles are also awesome.

 A good ole fashioned Mason Jar will also do the trick, but to be honest, we usually just make enough salad dressing for one meal and wind up mixing it in a glass bowl with a fork.
 Couldn't be easier.

 This begs the question: when does salad dressing go bad?
 Store-bought dressings tend to last way longer than homemade because of the preservatives–if you go the store-bought route, simply follow the expiration date listed on the bottle.

-But if you’re making your own salad dressing and wondering how long salad dressing is good for, I’d stay on the safe side and use your bottle within one week.
+But if you're making your own salad dressing and wondering how long salad dressing is good for, we'd stay on the safe side and use your bottle within one week.

-I’m sure legally I’m not supposed to tell you that you can store salad dressing for months on end in your fridge, but there’s not much in this recipe that would go bad, so for me personally, I just watch it.
+We're sure legally we're not supposed to tell you that you can store salad dressing for months on end in your fridge, but there's not much in this recipe that would go bad, so for us personally, we just watch it.
 If mold starts to grow, toss it.
-Smell and taste the dressing before you douse your salad in it to be sure it’s still good, too.
-You’ll know if it’s gone bad.
-Trust me.
+Smell and taste the dressing before you douse your salad in it to be sure it's still good, too.
+You'll know if it's gone bad.
+Trust us.

 If you try this recipe, let us know what you think!
 Leave a comment, rate it, and don’t forget to tag the recipe #rootandrevel/@rootandrevel on Instagram.